 This is how we tasted the Hennessy Pure White:

-Eye: HPW has a light, honey color, with a dazzling amber glow.
+HPW has a light, honey color, with a dazzling amber glow.
 Think of it as drinking a glass of afternoon sunshine.

-Nose: As soon as you open the bottle, you’re immediately seduced by its gentle, sweet, almost sensual, flowery aroma.
+As soon as you open the bottle, you’re immediately seduced by its gentle, sweet, almost sensual, flowery aroma.
 The scent is strong, without being harsh, and the prominence of the oak is welcoming without being too overpowering.

-Taste: From its looks alone, you should expect a very delicate taste; On first sip, the HPW gently provides your palette with subtle flower notes and hints of fresh fruit, which slowly turns into a highly complex and delightful finish.
+From its looks alone, you should expect a very delicate taste; On first sip, the HPW gently provides your palette with subtle flower notes and hints of fresh fruit, which slowly turns into a highly complex and delightful finish.

-Finish: One of the smoothest, gentlest finishes from a spirit as strong as Cognac, the HPW leaves you with absolutely no burning sensation.
+One of the smoothest, gentlest finishes from a spirit as strong as Cognac, the HPW leaves you with absolutely no burning sensation.
 The HPW finish gives you a very light, flowery finish that lasts much longer than other types of Cognac.
 There is a very pleasant lack of acrid bitterness and that dreaded line that goes down your throat when you have inferior alcohol.

-Blend: Double-distilled, aged in oak barrels, and blended with eau de vie from the Grande Champagne, Petite Champagne, Borderies, and the Fins Bois areas, it’s a delightful mix of complementary tastes and aromas.
+Double-distilled, aged in oak barrels, and blended with eau de vie from the Grande Champagne, Petite Champagne, Borderies, and the Fins Bois areas, it’s a delightful mix of complementary tastes and aromas.

-Age: The HPW has one of the most complex blends of eau de vie, with spirits ranging from 2 years all the way up to 50, which is why HPW defies normal categorization.
+The HPW has one of the most complex blends of eau de vie, with spirits ranging from 2 years all the way up to 50, which is why HPW defies normal categorization.
 However, if it were up to us, we would classify it as a VSOP-quality Cognac.
-It blends a lot of the armoas and tastes of younger Cognac’s, but the smooth finish of a decades-old spirit.
+It blends a lot of the aromas and tastes of younger Cognac’s, but the smooth finish of a decades-old spirit.

 Source: Finest Wine

-But Is Hennessy Pure White Worth the Hype?
+But is Hennessy Pure White Worth the Hype?

 Hennessy Pure White is one of the most versatile cognacs in the (limited) market: it’s light enough to be drunk neat while imparting strong fruity and flowery notes, but it’s strong enough to hold its own in a cocktail.

 Speaking of collectors, they’ll find the Hennessy Pure White to be right up their alley, thanks to the uniquely beautiful, one-of-a-kind design of the bottle.
 At the end of the day though, whether you’re collecting it for style or substance, the Hennessy Pure White will unite both camps with its amazing flavor.

-So why the shortage?
 Again, Hennessy has yet to give Americans a straight answer.
-Maybe it’s just trademark French snobbish-ness?
-I like to think not, but again, the prevailing theory is that it ‘clashes’ with their current branding of high class spirits.
-Which I personally find ridiculous: Hennessy Pure White holds its own with VSOP-quality Cognacs, both in taste and aroma, and the packaging is just as beautiful as the next bottle.
+The prevailing theory is that it “clashes” with their current branding of high class spirits.
+Which I personally find ridiculous: Hennessy Pure White holds its own with VSOP-quality Cognacs, in taste and aroma, and the packaging is just as beautiful as the next bottle.

 But here’s the good news: there are importers in the country that can get you a bottle of this mythical spirit without having to take out another mortgage on your home (mild exaggeration, I know).

-A quick Google search for ‘Hennessy Pure White Importer America’ will yield multiple results, but be warned: make sure you get your bottle of HPW from a trusted and legitimate source.
-There have been reports of fake bottles of Hennessy Pure White that look like the real thing, but are, in fact, just watered down versions of the regular Hennessy cognac.
+A quick Google search for “Hennessy Pure White Importer America” will yield multiple results.
+But be warned: make sure you get your bottle of HPW from a trusted and legitimate source.
+There have been reports of fake bottles of Hennessy Pure White that look like the real thing but are just watered down versions of the regular Hennessy cognac.
 So, caveat emptor, I suppose.